The ultimate pop diva Christmas playlist

 Yes, Lizzo has an original Christmas song, and yes, it's good as hell.

 "Oh Santa!"
 Mariah Carey feat.
 Ariana Grande and Jennifer Hudson

 Mimi gave her irresistible 2010 Christmas bop a triple-girl-powered update in 2020 with crucial assists from Ariana and JHud.

 "Christmas Tree," Lady Gaga

-Before she was off the deep end and we were all watching as she dives in, Lady Gaga was still a wacky, arty pop diva delivering dirty-minded holiday singles.
+Before she was off the deep end and we were all watching as she dove in, Lady Gaga was still an eccentric, arty pop diva delivering dirty-minded holiday singles.

 The saddest, sweetest love song on the list comes from Sia's 2017 album of original Christmas tracks, Everyday Is Christmas (and if the impossible romance of "Snowman" breaks your heart too much, try taking a trip down "Candy Cane Lane").

 This irresistible yuletide original from the "Bleeding Love" singer has the same gist as a lot of these romantic holiday bops, but hasn't caught on to the degree of "Underneath the Tree" or "Santa Tell Me."
 Add it to your playlist and help bring about justice for Mr. Right.

 Christmas is great and all, but as Kylie Minogue knows, there's one thing it desperately needs: disco.
 So much more disco.